Our Dedicated Staff

 Beyaja Notah, Program Assistant

 Beyaja earned a B.A. in Native American Studies from UCR in 2010.
 As the program assistant for NASP, she is dedicated to providing access to educational opportunities and resources for Native students and community members.
 Passionate about education and community empowerment, Beyaja considers it her privilege to work at UCR with students and professionals representing all ages and indigenous communities.
 She approaches her work with the Native community at UCR using a collaborative community-centered approach.
-Beyaja is proud member of the Diné Nation (Navajo).
+Beyaja is a proud member of the Diné Nation (Navajo).
 She is a member Tábąąhá (Edge of the Water) and Tódích’íi’nii (Bitterwater) clan on her father’s side.
 On her mother’s side Beyaja is Cherokee, English, Irish, and Welsh.

 Brenda Batt, Administrative Assistant